Piebee007/Setting-up-a-world-in-Gazebo/README.md

 1. Add the files needed which is in the _maps_ folder in the root directory
     1. Add the file [convert_to_binary.py](https://github.com/Piebee007/Setting-up-a-world-in-Gazebo/blob/main/convert_to_binary.py)
     2. Add the file [MakeROSMap.py](https://github.com/Piebee007/Setting-up-a-world-in-Gazebo/blob/main/MakeROSMap.py)

+2. Change the file names in the "__convert_to_binary.py__" indicated by the __CHANGE_ME__

-2. Convert the floorplan to binary and then make the ros map
+3. Convert the floorplan to binary and then make the ros map

     To run code do `python3 *insert file name here*` in a terminal

     Follow the prompts  in the terminal

-3. Edit the .yaml file
+4. Edit the .yaml file kjhdsakjhsakjdhfkjsdhgkjsfkjheksjfhkjhkjdhksjhkjhkjhkjhkjkjhkjhkjh